 Barbara, 93 years old and never had an allergy in her life

 People of this generation may also be the first to say, “They didn’t have allergies in my day!” despite the fact that there certainly have been incidences of allergies going back hundreds of years.
-They were still rare and certainly on the rise and sadly still very little understood.
+They were still rare back then – they are now certainly on the rise and sadly still very little understood.

 Imagine having to eat your words in old age, suddenly finding you are the fussy person you loved to ridicule with the ‘not in my day’ comment.
-Allergies can strike at anyone and without warning.
+Allergies can strike anyone at any time and without warning.